Milton Reynolds: Retirement

 Reynolds Printasign was bought out by his son James, and subsequently run by his grandson Thomas.
 Milton Reynolds retired to a hacienda near Mexico City, called the "Milton Hilton."
 Reynolds and investor Charles Allen speculated in land and invested in Iranian oil, and Reynolds traveled the world on commercial flights as an unofficial "goodwill ambassador" for the United States.

-Reynolds authored a book entitled "Hasta La Vista" in 1944, which was a story of his travels in South America.
+In 1944, he authored a book entitled "Hasta La Vista", which was a story of his travels in South America.
 In 1944 the first edition was printed by the Greenville Publishers.
 An alternate "special" first edition (signed and issued only for his special friends) of the same book was printed in Mexico by the Chicago Packet Company and is highly prized by collectors.